-By definition, there are no cutsets with lower cardinality than the edge connectivity $\lambda = \lfloor 2m/n\rfloor$ among the class of all $(n,m)$-graphs.
-By definition, $m_i(G)=0$ for all $i < \lambda$, and by Proposition~\ref{calculus}-\emph{(i)} UMRGs must have the maximum edge-connectivity $\lambda$.
-Furthermore, the number of cutsets $m_{\lambda}(G)$ must be minimum among the class of all $(n,m)$-graphs.
-On the other hand, $m_i(G)= {e \choose i}$ for all $i>e-n+1$, since trees are minimally connected with $e=n-1$ edges.
-The number of spanning subgraphs with $e-n+1$ edges is precisely the tree-number $\tau(G)$, so $m_{m-n+1}(G)= {m \choose m-n+1}-t(G)$.
-By Proposition~\ref{calculus}-\emph{(ii)}, the maximization of the tree-number is a necessary condition for a graph to become UMRG in its class.
-Prior observations directly connect this network design problem with extremal graph theory:
+Harary~\cite{1962-Harary} constructed graphs that achieve the maximum edge connectivity $\lambda = \lfloor 2m/n\rfloor$ among the class of all $(n,m)$-graphs.
+By definition, $m_i(G)=0$ for all $i < \lambda$.
+Then, by Proposition~\ref{calculus}, if $G$ is UMRG then the number of cutsets $m_{\lambda}(G)$ must be minimum among the class of all $(n,m)$-graphs.
+On the other hand, $m_i(G)= {m \choose i}$ for all $i>m-n+1$, since trees are minimally connected with $m=n-1$ edges.
+The number of spanning subgraphs with $m-n+1$ edges is precisely the tree-number $t(G)$, so $m_{m-n+1}(G)= {m \choose m-n+1}-t(G)$.
+By Proposition~\ref{calculus}, the maximization of the tree-number is a necessary condition for a graph to become UMRG in its class.
+Prior observations directly link this network design problem with distinguished graph invariants:

-\begin{cor}[Necessary Criterion] If $H$ is UMRG, it must have the maximum tree-number $\tau(H)$, maximum connectivity $\lambda(H)$, and the minimum number of cutsets $m_{\lambda}(H)$ among all $(n,e)$-graphs with maximum connectivity. \end{cor} For convenience we say that an $(n,m)$-graph $G$ is $t$-optimal if $t(G) \geq t(H)$ for every $(n,m)$ graph $G$.
+\begin{cor}[Necessary Criterion] If $G$ is a UMRG then it must have the maximum tree-number $t(G)$, the maximum edge connectivity $\lambda(G)$, and the minimum number of cutsets $m_{\lambda}(G)$, among all the $(n,m)$-graphs. \end{cor} For convenience we say that an $(n,m)$-graph $G$ is $t$-optimal if $t(G) \geq t(H)$ for every $(n,m)$ graph $G$.
 Briefly, Corollary~\ref{necessary} asserts that any UMRG must be $t$-optimal and max-$\lambda$ min-$m_{\lambda}$.